Bone metastasis occurs when cancer cells spread from their original site to a bone.

 - Positron emission tomography (PET)

-Treatments for bone metastasis include medications, radiation therapy and surgery.
+Common treatments for bone metastasis include medications, radiation therapy and surgery.
 What treatments are best for you will depend on the specifics of your situation.

 Medications used in people with bone metastasis include: